- September 7, 2018

 Elder abuse is a growing problem in the financial services industry given the aging baby boomer population.
 Most states, including Florida, have enacted new legislation to address this issue.
 Banks are required to freeze accounts if elder financial abuse is suspected and compliance departments on high alert for rogue brokers, like Roger Kroeger.

-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Matt Wolper has also handled dozens of cases involving elder financial abuse.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.